What does diversity mean?

 Diversity dimensions describe physical, mental and sociocultural characteristics that are (or can be) attributed to each person at birth.

-They accompany his*her entire lifespan and help people to identify with themselves.
+They accompany each person his*her entire lifespan and help people to identify with themselves.
 Generally, each person as a rule has a specific nationality and a biological gender from birth onwards that might, however, change either at his*her own wish or due to certain circumstances.
 Dimensions such as “Family Circumstance and Life Concept” as well as “Age and Generation” alter over a lifetime and are accompanied by changing needs and abilities.

 Diversity wheel of the HHU with its eight Diversity dimensions, modifiedfor the HHU in line with Loden & Rosener (1991).